RasmusRPaulsen/DTUImageAnalysis/exercises/ex8-CatsCatsCats/readme.md

 ## Find a missing cat or a cat that looks like it (using image comparison)

-Oh! no!
-You were in such a hurry to get to DTU that you forgot to close your window.
-Now your cat is gone!!!
+You have promised to take care of your neighbours cat while they are on vacation.
+But...Oh! no!
+You were in such a hurry to get to DTU that you forgot to close a window.
+Now the cat is gone!!!
 What to do?

 **Exercise 5:** *Decide that you quickly buy a new cat that looks very much like the missing cat - so nobody notices*

+Luckily, the training set is actually photos of cats that are in a *get a new cat cheap* nearby store.

 To find a cat that looks like the missing cat, you start by comparing the missing cat pixels to the pixels of the cats in the training set.
 The comparison between the missing cat data and the training data can be done using the sum-of-squared differences (SSD).